-- Global demand for electronic data storage is exhibiting stable growth, reflecting continued proliferation of personal and enterprise digital content that is stored, shared, protected and distributed in increasingly high volume. - The hard disk drive market indicates a trend towards more economical, energy-efficient server disk drives with smaller footprints, reflecting the industry's focus shifting further to cloud storage, a model of networked online storage where data is stored on multiple third-party servers at data centers. - New-generation handheld devices (e.g, smartphones and tablet PCs) have emerged to compete with the conventional small-form-factor PCs generally known as notebooks.
-Operating in the cloud storage environment and using solid-state drives as their only built-in storage media, these handheld devices are, on one hand, serving as a catalyst for the high-capacity, server-oriented hard disk drives market but, on the other hand, posing a constraint on the low-capacity hard disk drives market.

-Horizontal and vertical consolidations in the hard disk drive industry, primarily aimed to bolster server-class, high-capacity storage solutions and establish a blended storage platform featuring both hard disk drives and solid-state drives, have accelerated in recent years, influencing the competitive positions of the upstream component suppliers.
+- Global demand for electronic data storage is expected to maintain sustainable growth, reflecting continued proliferation of personal and enterprise digital content that is stored, shared, protected and distributed in increasingly high volume. - The hard disk drive market indicates a trend towards more economical, energy-efficient server disk drives with smaller footprints, reflecting the industry's focus shifting further to cloud storage, a model of networked online storage where data is stored on multiple third-party servers at data centers. - Handheld devices (e.g, smartphones and tablet PCs) are expected to remain a major competitor against the conventional small-form-factor PCs.
+Operating in the cloud storage environment and using solid-state drives as their only built-in storage media, these handheld devices are, on one hand, serving as a catalyst for the high-capacity, server-oriented hard disk drives market but, on the other hand, posing a constraint on the low-capacity hard disk drives market. - Horizontal and vertical consolidations in the hard disk drive industry, primarily aimed to bolster server-class, high-capacity storage solutions and establish a blended storage platform featuring both hard disk drives and solid-state drives, have accelerated in recent years, influencing the competitive positions of the upstream component suppliers.

 See "Item 3.D.
-Key Information-Risk Factors-We derive a substantial portion of our net sales from sales of spindle motors for hard disc drives, and a decrease in demand for, or prices of, HDDs could harm our business."
+Key Information - Risk Factors - We derive a substantial portion of our net sales from sales of spindle motors for hard disc drives, and a decrease in demand for, or prices of, HDDs could harm our business."